daltskin/AnimatorStudio/README.md

 - **Grouping that sticks:** Combine shapes, move them as a unit, and ungroup when you need to iterate; marquee selection respects grouped clusters.
 - **Mermaid diagram support:** Paste Mermaid diagram syntax (flowcharts, sequence diagrams, class diagrams, etc.) and it auto-renders as a high-quality image shape ready for animation.
 - **SysML v2 modeling support:** Paste SysML v2 textual syntax and it will be automatically converted to Mermaid class diagrams for visualization.
 Supports common constructs like part definitions, attributes, ports, connections, and requirements.
+- **Excalidraw import:** Copy content from Excalidraw (including shapes AND embedded images) and paste directly into Animator.
+All elements import as editable shapes, maintaining position, size, rotation, and opacity.
+Supports large files with nested dataURL content up to 5MB.
 - **Alignment guides & snapping:** Hold CTRL (or CMD on Mac) while moving, resizing, or rotating shapes to see visual alignment guides and snap to other shapes for pixel-perfect positioning.
 - **Timeline-first workflow:** Scrub or type the duration, drop keyframes per shape, and play back loops or bounce animations with one click.
 - **Scene + GIF export:** Download JSON snapshots for round-tripping or capture animated GIFs directly from the timeline.